The Colony (American TV series) season 1: Cast

 Allison White, "The Nurse," is a 29-year-old registered trauma nurse from Oklahoma City, whose natural inclinations allow her to remain calm in extreme, life-threatening situations; thus, she has found herself most at home working in the emergency room.
 She generally assisted others in projects until George was removed from the show, and then she took on a larger role as medical caregiver.

 Amy West, "The Marine Scientist," is a 34-year-old marine biologist.
 Amy is certified in providing CPR and other medical assistance.
 She is believed to have been interested in marine biology while she was a child vacationing in the Caribbean.
 She and Allison kept tabs on the food supply and how they related to the colonists' health.
 She also participated in the manual labor.

 George Fallieras, "The Doctor," is a 34-year-old ER doctor from Tampa, Florida.
 After majoring in Marine Biology at University of Florida and considering a career as a marine mammal veterinarian, he decided to go to medical school because he liked to take care of people even more than animals.
 He is a strong fisherman, can start a fire and hunt.
 George returned to New Orleans in the immediate aftermath of Hurricane Katrina to provide care in makeshift medical units.
-In Episode 6, he was removed from the show.
+In Episode 6, he was removed from the show as part of the experiment.

 Joey Sciacca, "The Independent Contractor," is a 37-year-old contractor hailing from Los Angeles, California.
 He is a Black Belt in Tang Soo Do.
 He also is proficient in plumbing, electrical maintenance, drywall refurbishing, framing and framework, concrete construction, and is also seen to be an artist.
 Joey has admitted to being incarcerated for six consecutive years for trafficking but stated that he is now a changed man.
 Joey now works in construction, where he utilizes his skills as an eco-friendly contractor.